This beautiful savory panna cotta with sweet pea, king crab and lemon dill cream, is the perfect starter to up your game on Mother’s Day!

 I love to serve these savory panna cottas in 1930’s-inspired champagne coupes on top of little coffee cup saucers.
 It makes them look extra special and shows off their beautiful bright green color.
 (This link goes to Amazon where I am compensated on products sold at no cost to the consumer)

-Watch a preview of this Savory Panna Cotta recipe below
+Watch How-To Make this Savory Panna Cotta recipe below

 STEP#1: Create Sweet Pea Mixture

 You’ll begin by sautéing minced shallots in a sauce pot with a little bit of butter.
 Once they are fragrant and translucent you’ll add the peas.

 I love using frozen peas because their taste is fantastic and they are so easy!
 No shelling or prepping involved, open the bag and they are ready to go!

 Next, you’ll add the chicken broth.
 You could use vegetable broth as well, but I find the chicken broth makes the flavor of these panna cottas a bit richer and helps to preserve the beautiful green color.

 TIP: Vegetable broth can contain a lot of carrots which can alter the color of the panna cotta, whereas the chicken broth does not.

 Simmer the peas and shallots in the broth just long enough to warm the peas through and make them tender.
 This will make it easier to blend and assure a smooth mixture.

 TIP: Do not overcook the peas or you’ll loose the fresh pea flavor.
 Just simmer long enough to soften about 5-6 minutes.